skip to content

 Upper case on Creative Commons.
 Lower on attribution licence.

-Licence = British English noun
+Licence is the British English noun.

-License = British English verb.
+License is the British English verb.

 Examples:

-• The CC BY licence is the default licence for all Palgrave Macmillan and SpringerOpen books and chapters.
+The CC BY licence is the default licence for all Palgrave Macmillan and SpringerOpen books and chapters.

-• For more information on OA licensing options in Springer Nature books and chapters see our book policies page.
+For more information on OA licensing options in Springer Nature books and chapters, see our book policies page.

 chapter processing charge (CPC)